-In Delaware, The Columbus Organization has recruited, hired and trained statewide staff as Community Navigators to serve the residents with intellectual or developmental disabilities and their caregivers.
+In Delaware, The Columbus Organization has recruited, hired and trained statewide staff as Community Navigators (Case Managers) to support the residents with intellectual or developmental disabilities and their caregivers.

 Families receive monthly contact with person-centered Community Navigators who: